neshoba78/jpierite-fabacademy/mar-08-computer-controlled-machining.md

 _Stock is fixtured on four corners, instead of points set in software_

 * Find the home points for X, Y, Z
+* _#JeanLucsTip_ Luciano Betoldi and I tested jogs after noticing that everything was scaled by 50%.
+Double check that your settings file is the right one for the machine.
+If you are unsure, send jog commands from the ShopBot software and test that the spindle moves the correct distance of millimeters or inches.
 * _\#EmmasTips_ Emma Pareschi, \(If the machine stops\) the XYZ calibration should still be the same so always check if the machine kept it.

 ![](/assets/IMG_3862.JPG)